If you’re searching for a church home where God’s Word is at the center, Soteria is the place for you.

 Mike is an avid Denver Broncos fan and loves to spend time in his home state.

 Mike and his wife, Liz, have two sons and a daughter.

 Cody enjoys sports, including baseball and basketball.
-He has an interest in photography and is always looking for the next lens to buy.
-Cody also loves the outdoors and occasionally hikes the Patagonia.
+He is interested in photography and always looks for the next lens to buy.
+Cody also loves the outdoors, specifically biking and hiking with his family.
 Check out his photos and writing at codycrigger.com

 He is also really excited that the Cubs won the World Series before he died.